Aizen93/MindStorm-Lejos/README.md

 ## License

-This project is licensed under GPL3
+This project is licensed under MIT

 ## Acknowledgements